-In nearly 30 years of practice, John has tried to verdict numerous civil cases, both jury and non-jury, but just as importantly has obtained relief for clients without the need for litigation and has counseled clients on ways to avoid or minimize the threat and uncertainty of litigation.
+In 30 years of practice, John has tried to verdict numerous civil cases, both jury and non-jury, but just as importantly has obtained relief for clients without the need for litigation and has counseled clients on ways to avoid or minimize the threat and uncertainty of litigation.
 This practice continues today.
 John is a Tennessee Supreme Court Rule 31 Listed General Civil Mediator who focuses on intellectual property and other complex disputes.
 Click to view his Top Seven Reasons to Mediate IP Disputes.

 For over 25 years, John’s practice has focused on representing innovators and business producers involved or potentially involved in supply chain, intellectual property, and other commercial litigation in courts throughout the United States.
 Although some of these matters are resolved at the preliminary injunction stage, and some go to trial and beyond, many disputes are resolved via private, confidential arrangements that may include licensing, distributing or coexistence components.

-In the past 10 years, John has defended the rights of clients named as parties in commercial cases pending in federal district courts in California, Georgia, Michigan, Oregon, Tennessee, Texas and Wisconsin and in state courts in several states involving technologies that include robotics, asphalt pavers, business methods, vinyl windows, rock crushers, stretch film, asphalt plants and archery bows.
-John has filed or defended suits to protect clients’ rights in connection with patent, trademark and/or copyright infringement, trade secret misappropriation, supplier-dealer disputes, and product liability claims in numerous jurisdictions.
+In the past 10 years, John has defended the rights of clients named as parties in commercial cases pending in federal district courts in California, Georgia, Massachusetts, Michigan, Tennessee, Texas, and Wisconsin and in state courts, involving road pavers, business methods, vinyl windows, tile floors, rock crushers, stretch film, asphalt plants, musical equipment, and hazardous waste containment equipment.
+John has filed or defended claims involving patent, trademark and/or copyright infringement, trade secret misappropriation, supplier-dealer disputes, and product liability claims in numerous jurisdictions.

 "Ethics and Patent Law: Subject Matter Conflicts and Other Concerns,” Tennessee Intellectual Property Law Association, November 2015

 "Civil Practice, Procedure and Pointers," Federal Bar Association, Chattanooga, Tennessee Chapter, December 2013